ukazap/ukazap/resume.md

 ***

-A software engineer with experience in B2B SaaS, smart city/mobility projects, and recently a centralised cryptocurrency exchange.
+A software engineer with experience in B2B SaaS, smart city/mobility projects, and FinTech.

 ***

 ## Objective

-Seeking remote position for backend engineering (Elixir or Ruby) with an opportunity to build systems that will scale to millions of users.
+Seeking remote position for back-end engineering (Elixir or Ruby) with an opportunity to build systems that will scale to millions of users.

 ***